Skip to content

 Vision

-The current model, where every lunar mission carries its own power, communications, thermal management, and autonomy, does not scale.
-The next decade is a transition from one-off missions to shared infrastructure that commercial and government users subscribe to.
-We built Constanellis around the four layers that transition requires.
+The current model — where every mission carries its own power, communications, navigation, and autonomy — does not scale to a permanent presence.
+The next decade is the transition from one-off missions to shared infrastructure that commercial and government users rely on.
+We built Constanellis around the layers that transition requires: to make cislunar space reachable for industry, defensible for the nation, and open to the generation that comes next.

 Thesis